ngs-docs/angus/introduction-to-R-and-dataframes.md

-# An Introduction to R and Dataframes
+# An Introduction to R and Data Analysis

 (Guest lecturer for the Tigers - Tracy Teal, Executive Director of Data Carpentry!)